In this section

 If the supplier doesn't take any action to recover the goods within the recovery period, you may be able to keep the goods for free.

 During the recovery period, any unsolicited goods and services must be kept in a good condition and available for collection by the supplier.
-If you willfully or unlawfully damage the goods during this time, you may have to pay compensation.
+If you wilfully or unlawfully damage the goods during this time, you may have to pay compensation.
 Get legal advice.

 If you know the goods are meant for someone else (eg the package was clearly addressed to another person), these are not unsolicited goods and you're not allowed to keep them.